 The Diamond Rush is Now

-World’s only regulator approved diamond commodity
+World’s only regulated diamond commodity

 Creating value: transforming diamonds from an inaccessible trillion dollar natural resource, into the first truly physical and digital asset

 While investors usually hold 15% to 28% of precious metals, with Diamonds, that share is only 1%

 Diamonds’ most well-known physical aspects are the 4Cs: carat, color, clarity, and cut.
 Carat measures the weight of the diamond.
 One carat is equivalent to 0.2 grams of diamond.
 Color indicates whether the diamond is naturally clear or a different color.
 Generally the rarer the color, the higher the value.
 Clarity refers to any imperfections detracting from the diamond’s visual aspects.
 Blemishes and inclusions reduce a diamond’s clarity score.
 Finally, cut refers to the style or design used when a diamond is shaped.
 It relates to the symmetry, proportioning, and polish of a diamond.
 Every diamond is one-of-a-kind, which makes them a unique investment asset.

 Diamonds are incredibly value-dense, allowing them to be transported easily and for a fraction of the cost of precious metals.
 One carat, just 0.2 grams, can easily hold a few thousand dollars in value.
 The diamonds inside a Diamond Standard Bar and Coin are worth around $1 million per ounce.
 However, there is variation in the value density from diamond to diamond.
 For example, a 1 carat red diamond may be more value- dense than a 1 carat white diamond since red diamonds are rarer than white ones.
 Thanks to Diamond Standard’s efforts to standardize diamond commodities, investors can eliminate the disparity between diamond value by purchasing fungible Coins and Bars.